Notes on John 10

 favor, a “day of salvation,” Paul said in 2 Corinthians 6:2 that that was the

 time when he was writing.
-My brothers of the other view would call the time
+My brothers who differ from me consider the time of

 promised day of salvation in Isaiah 49 was now.
 Thus the present age was